 Two RET mutation-selective oral kinase inhibitors have been approved by the FDA for the treatment of advanced or metastatic MTC.

-Selpercatinib appears to be most effective against “gatekeeper” mutations in RET codon 804.
-Treatment with selpercatinib can rapidly palliate disease-related symptoms, such as diarrhea and Cushing’s syndrome.
-In an open-label trial of selpercatinib patients with advanced or metastatic RET-mutant MTC, previously treated or not treated with cabozantinib and/or vandetanib, the overall response rate (ORR) was 69% and 73%, respectively.4 Common side effects are dry mouth, diarrhea, constipation, nausea, abdominal pain, rash, hypertension, headache, fatigue, and edema.
+Retevmo® (selpercatinib) appears to be most effective against “gatekeeper” mutations in RET codon 804.
+Treatment with Retevmo can rapidly palliate disease-related symptoms, such as diarrhea and Cushing’s syndrome.
+In an open-label trial of Retevmo patients with advanced or metastatic RET-mutant MTC, previously treated or not treated with cabozantinib and/or vandetanib, the overall response rate (ORR) was 69% and 73%, respectively.4 Common side effects are dry mouth, diarrhea, constipation, nausea, abdominal pain, rash, hypertension, headache, fatigue, and edema.